engin0223/Chrome-Extension-Move-All-Tabs/README.md

 **Files of interest**
 - `manifest.json` — extension metadata and permissions (Manifest V3).
-- `background.js` — builds context menus and implements merge/split logic using the `chrome.windows` and `chrome.tabs` APIs.
-- `content.js` — sends a simple right-click message to the background script to help refresh context/menu state.
+- `background.js` — lightweight background script; the action opens the packaged UI (`ui.html`).
-- `ui.html`, `ui.js`, `ui.css` — optional packaged UI for viewing windows/tabs and doing merges/splits with mouse/keyboard interactions.
+- `ui.html`, `ui.js`, `ui.css` — packaged UI for viewing windows/tabs and doing merges/splits with mouse/keyboard interactions.

 **Permissions required**
 - `tabs` — to move and query tabs.
 - `windows` — to create and manage browser windows.
-- `contextMenus` — to add right-click options.
-- `scripting` — used for content/background interactions (declared in `manifest.json`).

 **Development notes**
 - The extension uses event listeners in `background.js` to update the context menus when the focused window changes.